In addition to the regularly taught courses listed below, Special Topics courses are often offered.

 161. Social Problems and Policy.

 This course explores the causes of and responses to the phenomena labeled “social problems.”
 The course examines how social phenomena are defined as problems and developed into issues.
 We investigate the role of the media, social movements, government and private capital in identifying problems and placing them on the public agenda.
 We also focus on a variety of policies proposed (and/or implemented) in response to specific social problems and the political conflicts that result from competing policy alternatives.
 The social impacts of various policy options associated with these issues are explored.
-Not open to seniors.
 Also offered through Peace Studies.

 203. Foundations of Social Theory.